Chandrashekhar-cloud/linux-nginx-mini-project/README.md

 Outcome
 ✅ Successfully installed and configured Nginx
 ✅ Changed default port from 80 to 8080
-✅ Verified service using command-line tools
+✅ Verified service using command-line tools.

 Project Type